CONTENT UPDATED APRIL 2025

 A reconstructed outpost was created between the years of 1973-1975 which is still standing to this day!

-Replica of the North-West Mounted Police Post south of the Milk River
+Replica of the North-West Mounted Police Post - Writing-on-Stone Provincial Park, Alberta

 The archaeological discoveries found at Writing-on-Stone Provincial Park prove people had been visiting these parts for over 9000 years.